icmake(1)

 ICM-DEP

-Icmake automatically calls icm-depd when USE_ALL or PRECOMP is specified in icmconf files.
+Icmake automatically calls icm-dep when USE_ALL, SPCH, or PRECOMP is specified in icmconf files.
 By default it is called with arguments -V go.
 The #define ICM_DEP define-specification in the icmconf file can be used to specify a different set of options.

 Options of icm-dep may be specified immediately following icmake's --dependencies option.
-Icm-dep supports the following options:
+Icm-dep accepts the following options:

 As an example, for icmake itself the class dependencies, obtained using the option -VVV are shown as: